dhowe/RiTaJSHistory/README.md

 ## Can I contribute?

 Sure!
-Just press *Fork* at the top of this github page and get coding.
+Just press *Fork* at the top of this github page and start coding.
 Active contributors might be asked to join the core team, and given the ability to merge pull requests.

 If you don't feel like coding but still want to contribute, please join the discussion on the issuetracker and ritajs-dev group.